Schools

 The time it takes to deliver each series is up to you - the workshops can be held as often as twice a week or as little as twice a month.

-We also have two stand-alone workshops that are exclusively offered to schools and universities.
+I also have two stand-alone workshops exclusively offered to schools and universities.

 Sign us up!